SysCV/sam-hq/README.md

 > Lei Ke, Mingqiao Ye, Martin Danelljan, Yifan Liu, Yu-Wing Tai, Chi-Keung Tang, Fisher Yu \
 > ETH Zurich & HKUST

 We propose HQ-SAM to upgrade SAM for high-quality zero-shot segmentation.
 Refer to our paper for more details.
-Our code and models will be released soon.
+Our code and models will be released in two weeks.
 Stay tuned!

 Visual comparison between SAM and HQ-SAM
 -----------------